-Email preheader is a text snippet displayed in the inbox after the sender’s name and the subject line.
+An email preheader is a text snippet displayed in the inbox after the sender’s name and the subject line.
 The primary purpose of a preheader is to give an idea of the email’s content and convince recipients to open.

-Why is email preheader important
+Why is an email preheader important?

 - Increases email open rate.
 There are three steps the readers make before deciding whether to open or not.
 First: they look at the sender’s name.
-Second: they look at a subject line to see if it’s interesting.
+Second: they look at a subject line to see if it’s exciting.
 Third: they look at the preheader text to make sure the content inside is relevant to them.
 A proper preheader convinces readers to open the email.

 - Reduces spam complaints.
-If a sender doesn’t customize the preheader, email service will automatically display a text snippet which may include words like “Unsubscribe now” or “view in web browser.”
-It looks robotic, and people will much more likely delete such email, especially if they run out of storage space.
+If a sender doesn’t customize the preheader, email service will automatically display a text snippet, which may include words like “Unsubscribe now” or “view in web browser.”
+It looks robotic, and people will much more likely delete such an email, especially if they run out of storage space.

 - Keep it short.
 Gmail — the most popular email provider — allows preheaders between 100-120 symbols with spaces.

 - Use emojis.
-Emails with emojis in the subject line and preheader text make your message look more creative and humane which increases open rate.
+Emails with emojis in the subject line and preheader text make your message look more creative and humane, which increases open rate.

 - Use personalization.
 This tool also increases the open rate, providing the recipients with a positive experience.
 The subscribers like that personal treatment.

 - Include CTA.
-Engage people to open your email with a call-to-action, which warms up reader’s curiosity.
+Engage people to open your email with a call-to-action, which warms up the reader’s curiosity.

 - Think about mobile.
 Email users open 60% of emails on their mobile devices.
 The preheader is even shorter on smartphones.
 It’s around 35 letters, including spaces.